vstanciu47/nodeJS-course-for-students/docs/02-http.md

 	}
 }
 ```
-What we've done here is to change the reponse based on URL of the request.
+Now the reponse is adapted based on the URL of the incoming request.
 Any other route will not yield a response, there is no "magic" 404, we would need to add one.

-And this highlights a very good "issue" for a ASP developer: there is no magic happening in the background, in the framework that you have to know beforehand,
+And this highlights a very good "issue" for a ASP developer: there is no magic happening in the background (or the framework) that you have to know beforehand,
 there are no files with special meaning (e.g. `global.asax`), methods (e.g. `void Main()`), configs (e.g. `app.dll.config`), or whatever else magic that need to be carefully setup so that the server can start and repond properly.

-Everything is in plain sight, WYSIWYG.
+Everything is in plain sight, WYSIWYG style.

 This can be tedious and overwhelming, so for this reason, in real life, we use already prepped modules to set these up for us.